-The story is centered on a microcosm of a post-apocalyptic society where food is so rare it's invaluable and is used as currency.
-The story centers on an apartment building with a delicatessen on the ground floor.
-The owner of the eatery also owns the apartment building and he is in need of a new maintenance man since the original "mysteriously" disappeared.
-A former clown applies for the job and the butcher's intent is to have him work for a little while and then serve him to quirky tenants who pay the butcher in, of course, grain.
+Centered on a post-apocalyptic society where food is scrarce and used as currency.
+In an apartment building with a delicatessen on the ground floor.
+The owner of the eatery also owns the apartment building and is in need of a new maintenance man since the prior one "mysteriously" disappeared.
+A former clown applies for the job and the butcher's intent is to have him work for as little as possible, and then serve him to odd tenants who pay the butcher in grain.
 The clown and butcher's daughter fall in love and she tries to foil her father's plans by contacting the "troglodytes", a grain eating sub-group of society who live entirely underground.
-The "trogs" are possibly the most sensible of the lot, as they see food as food and not money.
-Written by

 If Citizen Kane is the number one movie to see to learn anything about cinematography, this might as well be at number 2.